CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 #### OPS.3.1.M12 Change Management [IT Operations, Change Manager]

 With the complexity of today's IT systems, even minor changes to running systems can lead to security issues, such as: Due to unexpected system behavior or system failures.
 In terms of information security, change management is responsible for identifying new security requirements that result from changes to IT systems.
 In case of breakdowns or underpayments by the outsourcing service provider, sensitive contractual penalties may be due.
-In addition, the outsourcing customer's value creation process and thus the relationship between the outsourcing partners suffer, which could result in a sustained loss of reputation for the outsourcing service provider.If significant hardware or software changes to an IT system are planned, the implications for overall system security must be investigated.
+In addition, the outsourcing customer's value creation process and thus the relationship between the outsourcing partners suffer, which could result in a sustained loss of reputation for the outsourcing service provider.
+If significant hardware or software changes to an IT system are planned, the implications for overall system security must be investigated.
 Changes to an IT system should not lead to a reduction in the efficiency of individual security measures.

 Therefore, there should be guidelines for making changes to IT components, software or configuration data (see module OPS.1.2.1 Change Management).
 Any changes to IT components, software, or configuration data should follow a standardized process.
 This process must ensure that changes